The Best Flowering Plants for Your Summer Garden

 The succulent leaves of the beautiful Portulaca tell you instantly that this ground-covering plant is a drought-tough hero.
 Thriving in hot, dry and coastal conditions, Portulaca presents dazzling flowers over summer in iridescent tangerines and pinks.
 Use them to underplant shrubs in tubs or trail them attractively over the rim of wall pots.

-Commonly known as the desert rose, the beautiful and unusual Adenium Obesum displays 5- 7 centimeter trumpet-shaped flowers in shades of red, pink, white and yellow.
+Commonly known as the desert rose, the beautiful and unusual Adenium Obesum displays 5- 7 centimetre trumpet-shaped flowers in shades of red, pink, white and yellow.
 Unlike a true rose, Adenium is drought tolerant because it stores water in its thick, bulbous roots and fat base trunk.
 Varying in size, they can grow as tall as 1.8 meters.

 Nothing evokes a tropical feeling quite like Frangipani Plumeria.
 It’s the ultimate summer scent and its sensational blooms can be easily picked and floated in a bath or bowl of water.
 The most familiar Frangipani is the yellow and white form but there are many colours to choose from.
 Each one has an exquisite perfume.